ucsb-cs24-s22/gdb-demo/README.md

 Next, let's recompile the program, restart GDB, and rerun the fixed program.

-*Although we didn't use the commands below in this example, they are useful.*
+*Note: Although we didn't use the commands below in this example, they are useful.*

 **Get info about the function's arguments**
 ```